EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `xy3`
 - **Difficulty**: `hard`
-- **Marketing**: In this stage, you’ll implement the `GEOHASH` command, which returns geohash strings for specified members in a geospatial index.
+- **Summary**: In this stage, you’ll implement the `GEOHASH` command, which returns geohash strings for specified members in a geospatial index.

 In this stage, you'll implement support for the [`GEOHASH`](https://redis.io/docs/latest/commands/geohash/) command.